theresiatawk/Web_Crawling_Python/README.md

 **6.** Testing the script:
 * Test the script on several websites

+**7.** Implementing BruteForce:
+* Send a post url request
+* Use brute force to generate several password to be tested
+* Add the tested password to a file to prevent repeating the test on the same password

 ## Challenges:
 **1.** One Challenge was the fact that thoroughly testing the code takes a lot of time.
 The problem was solved by running the code on a smaller test dataset.

 **2.** The'requests' library was new to me which made it challenging to utilize and comprehend it.
 By doing research and figuring out how to use the library efficiently, this problem was solved.

+**3.** The bruteforce concept was new to me which made it challenging to utilize and comprehend it.
+By doing research and figuring out how to use it this problem was solved.